Oxyliteral/PF-WOTR-mod-archive/README.md

 Please remember to update OwlcatModificationManagerSettings.json for mods to be recognized!

+**HamletRuinsFindable**
+Standalone version, makes Ruins of Ashberry Hamlet findable easily.

+**Level40**
+Modifies your first mythic level to unlock level 40, changes level 40 scaling so that you have twice the levels as what you're supposed to have.

 **Alignment:**
 All Mythic Paths are any Alignment.
 Doesn't exactly work due to 'fix alignment' mythic quests.